cce-bigdataintro-1160/winter2020-site/2-bash.md

 15. Create a file (using `vi` or `nano` editors) called `a_dataset.csv` in your home directory, write a few `csv` lines in it and save it.

 ### Use External Tools and Gnu Core Tools to enhance your shell skills
-* A quick view on other tools available to explore and manipulate files
+* A quick view on other tools available to explore and manipulate files, the following will help us solve the most common data manipulation problems: identify csv file headers, provide file dimensions, select slices of files, split files and concatenate files
 * [Gnu Core Utils](http://www.gnu.org/software/coreutils/manual/html_node/): A list of all standard shell commands present on any Unix distribution
 * Let's look at the example in code project